-Figure 14: Population distribution: DNR (no productivity growth) versus data fraction of U.S. population to the West.
+Figure 14: Population distribution: DNR (no productivity growth) versus data

 The three left panels of the figure present population (number of inhabitants) per square mile in each 20 by 20 arc minute grid cell of the U.S. in the DNR (no productivity growth) model in 1790, 1820 and 1860, respectively.
 The three right panels present the same in the data.
 The scale is bottom-coded at 5 and top-coded at 35 for visibility.
 Source: U.S. census.